-- 3.6 The Trustee seeks to incorporate all financial considerations which are relevant and material to the Fund into its decisions on the selection, retention and realisation of investments through strategic asset allocation decisions and the appointment of investment managers, so far as possible. - 3.7 The Trustee believes that environmental, social and governance factors (including but not limited to climate risk) will be financially material over the time horizon of the Trust and should therefore be considered as part of investment strategy and implementation decisions.
+- 3.6 The Trustee seeks to incorporate all financial considerations which are relevant and material to the Fund into its decisions on the selection, retention and realisation of investments through strategic asset allocation decisions and the appointment of investment managers, so far as possible. - 3.7 The Trustee believes that environmental, social and governance factors (including but not limited to climate risk) will be financially material over the time horizon of the Fund and should therefore be considered as part of investment strategy and implementation decisions.
 This will have varying levels of importance for different types of assets invested in by the Fund.
 These factors may, in particular, be of limited or no application for the Fund's investment strategy comprising gilts and hedging instruments and any buy-in policy. - 3.8 The Trustee's Investment Consultant incorporates environmental, social and governance factors into their manager research process, which informs advice provided to the Trustee on selecting, reviewing and changing individual managers.
 Each time a new active manager is selected, or an existing active manager is reviewed, integration of environmental, social and governance factors is (to the extent relevant to the asset class) one of the key factors considered by the Trustee.
-The Trustee has also developed with its Investment Consultant a process for monitoring periodically managers' approach to these factors, which includes requesting relevant information periodically from the managers. - 3.9 Having delegated responsibility for the selection, retention and realisation of investments to the investment managers, the Trustee expects the Fund's investment managers to take account of environmental, social and governance considerations insofar as they believe such considerations will benefit performance and/or reduce risk. - 3.10 The Trustee does not factor non-financial considerations (such as member ethical views) into its investment decision-making.
+The Trustee has also developed with its Investment Consultant a process for monitoring periodically managers' approach to these factors, which includes requesting relevant information from the managers. - 3.9 Having delegated responsibility for the selection, retention and realisation of investments to the investment managers, the Trustee expects the Fund's investment managers to take account of environmental, social and governance considerations insofar as they believe such considerations will benefit performance and/or reduce risk. - 3.10 The Trustee does not factor non-financial considerations (such as member ethical views) into its investment decision-making. - 3.11 The Trustee will aim to use its influence as an asset owner to ensure best practices are reflected in the integration of environmental, social and governance factors.
+The Fund has a standalone Stewardship Policy which describes the Trustee's approach to stewardship and engagement in more detail.
+The Stewardship Policy is outlined in full in Attachment A of this Statement.